cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     # Associated parameters
     SEED_SIZE = 16

-    def __init__(self, seed, custom, binder):
+    def __init__(self, seed, dst, binder):
         self.length_consumed = 0

-        # Use SHA-3 to derive a key from the binder and customization
+        # Use SHA-3 to derive a key from the binder string and domain
-        # strings.
-Note that the AES key does not need to be kept
+        # separation tag.
+Note that the AES key does not need to be
-        # secret from any party.
-However, when used with IdpfPoplar,
+        # kept secret from any party.
+However, when used with
-        # we require the binder to be a random nonce.
+        # IdpfPoplar, we require the binder to be a random nonce.
         #
         # Implementation note: This step can be cached across PRG
         # evaluations with many different seeds.
-        self.fixed_key = cSHAKE128(binder, 16, b'', custom)
+        self.fixed_key = cSHAKE128(binder, 16, b'', dst)
         self.seed = seed

     def next(self, length: Unsigned) -> Bytes: